gmberton/MegaLoc/README.md

 import torch
 model = torch.hub.load("gmberton/MegaLoc", "get_trained_model")
 ```

+For more complex uses, like computing results on VPR datasets, visualizing predictions and so on, you can use our [VPR-methods-evaluation](https://github.com/gmberton/VPR-methods-evaluation), which lets you do all this for MegaLoc and multiple other VPR methods on labelled or unlabelled datasets.

 ### Qualitataive examples
 Here are some examples of top-1 retrieved images from the SF-XL test set, which has 2.8M images as database.